dployr-io/dployr-base/src/lib/db/README.md

 # Data Layer

-This directory contains the data layer for dployr base, built on Cloudflare D1 (SQLite).
+This directory contains the data layer for dployr base, built on PostgreSQL.

 ## Migrations